LycanII/LzScripts/README.md

 As at now it generates Insert queries from a select query.
 The idea here is to allow  insert scripts to be genterated quickly from a select query.

 ### How to Use
-In the editor, simply select, right click on the sql script and click on the `Generate Insert from Result` context menu.
+In the editor, simply select, right click on the sql script and click on the `Generate Insert from Result` context menu, Select `To Clipboard` or `To New Tab` to generate query to clipboard or to a new tab.

 ![Generate Insert from Result](https://user-images.githubusercontent.com/49438182/155882668-4a1c5c7a-5865-4182-ac21-0c867ce9590b.png)